aiven/aiven-docs/docs/products/kafka.md

 streams can be handled at once, regardless of how much data is flowing into or out of your Aiven for Apache Kafka service.

-## Why Apache Kafka?

-Apache Kafka itself is technically a distributed log storage mechanism;
-in reality it is a best-in-class, highly-available data streaming solution.
-Oh, and it just happens to have an incredibly rich ecosystem of open source tooling that connects to and extends the existing platform.

-### Aiven for Apache Kafka® MirrorMaker 2
+## Aiven for Apache Kafka® MirrorMaker 2

 By adding Aiven for Apache Kafka MirrorMaker 2 to your setup, you gain replication superpowers.
 Whether you need data replication across clusters, availability zones or clouds, MirrorMaker 2 is the answer.

-### Aiven for Apache Kafka® Connect
+## Aiven for Apache Kafka® Connect

 Apache Kafka moves data between systems, and Apache Kafka Connect is how to interface between Apache Kafka and the rest of your data architecture.
 Connectors are available for many databases, storage platforms and other common integrations.

-## Get started with Aiven for Apache Kafka
+### Get started with Aiven for Apache Kafka

 Take your first steps with Aiven for Apache Kafka by following our [Getting started with Aiven for Apache Kafka®](/docs/products/kafka/get-started)